 A safe and creative space for children to develop their artistic side.

 Classes are based on age appropriate motor skills and interests.
 A broad range of techniques and applications are covered in each class.
 Everything from the elements of design: – line, tone texture, shape and colour to prominent art periods and artists.
 We explore a variety of mediums such as acrylics, watercolours and pastels and apply these to canvas, various papers and surfaces.

 Students are encouraged to be imaginative and individual, to explore and have fun each and every week.
 Kids can advance at their own pace and have the freedom to investigate their own interests throughout the classes.

 Tammy Quire graduated from the Bayside Community College of Art with a High Distinction in Visual Art & Design.
-She spent several years working as a screen print artist and freelance photographer before starting a family.
+She spent several years working as a screen print design artist and freelance photographer before starting a family.
 In 2008 Tammy began working for Education Queensland in the area of behaviour management.
 She has worked extensively with children on an individual and group basis both developing and delivering specialised programs to kids including those on the autism spectrum.
-She also holds a Therapeutic Arts Diploma (Renaissance Training Academy -UK) and is currently studying a Diploma in the field of art therapy, to formalise her passion in this area.

-Nicola Hooper is a teacher who believes in the importance of art as a form of self expression who endeavors to make her classes informed and fun.
-She is a practicing artist who holds a Masters in Visual Arts with Class 1 Honours, and is currently completing her Doctorate in Fine Arts at Griffith University’s, Queensland College of Art.
+Dr Nicola Hooper is a teacher who believes in the importance of art as a form of self expression who endeavors to make her classes informed and fun.
+She is a practicing artist who holds a Masters in Visual Arts with Class 1 Honours, and has recently completing her Doctorate in Fine Arts at Griffith University’s, Queensland College of Art.
 Her work focuses on drawings and printmaking.
 She has exhibited nationally and internationally, and her work is held in public and private collections.
 In 2020 Nicola will run a Drawing Club and Drawing Masterclass from the Logan Artist Association (see the Kids Drawing Classes page), I highly recommend Nicola!